 Clinical Research Division, Fred Hutch

 Dr. Hannah Linden is associate program director of the Medical Oncology and Hematology Fellowship Program at Fred Hutch and UW Medicine.
-She is a breast cancer specialist who treats patients at Seattle Cancer Care Alliance, the Hutch’s clinical-care partner, and Harborview Medical Center.
+She is a breast cancer specialist who treats patients at Fred Hutchinson Cancer Center and Harborview Medical Center.
 Her clinical expertise is in hormone therapy, including treatments that target estrogen receptors.
 Dr. Linden also studies new breast cancer therapies and molecular imaging techniques, such as using PET scans to confirm the effectiveness of estrogen-blocking and estrogen-depleting therapy in patients with metastatic breast cancer.
 She is also interested in improving access to care in medically underserved, vulnerable populations.

 Professor of Medicine, Medical Oncology Division

 Senior Research Fellow, Hematology, University of Washington, 1994-2002

 Fellowship, Hematology, University of Washington School of Medicine, 1993-1994